ihvn2020/project_tracker/README.md

-## RESTHub | TB Management System
+## Project Tracker | Project Performance Management

-A management system for TB Referencing, Shipping, Sequencing and Result reporting for IHVN:
+A management system for tracking project performance, services deployment and daily reporting of status variables from facilities for IHVN:

 # Features
-- Referencing ...
+- Tracking ...
 Results
 - More ...

 ## Project Sponsors